Facial symmetry: Dynamic asymmetries

 Highly conspicuous directional asymmetries can be temporary ones.
 For example, during speech, most people (76%) tend to express greater amplitude of movement on the right side of their mouth.
 This is most likely caused by the uneven strengths of contralateral neural connections between the left hemisphere of the brain (linguistic localization) and the right side of the face.

 Facial averageness vs. symmetry

 Experiments suggest that symmetry and averageness make independent contributions to attractiveness.

 Aging

 Facial symmetry is also a valid marker of cognitive aging.
 Progressive changes occurring throughout life in the soft tissues of the face will cause more prominent facial asymmetry in older faces.
 Therefore, symmetrical transformation of older faces generally increases their attractiveness while symmetrical transformation in young adults and children will decrease their attractiveness.

-Personality and Big Five personality traits
+Physiognomy

+Physiognomy or face reading is the practice of assessing a person's character or personality from their outer appearance—especially the face.
+Physiognomy as a practice meets the contemporary definition of pseudoscience and is regarded as such by academics because of its unsupported claims.
+Nevertheless, the subject is topic of serious scientific research.
+Statistical correlations does not inform about possible causal dependence, so if observers judge the personality of (pictures of) symmetric faces differently than asymmetric ones, this might be due to cultural prejudice.

-Research indicates that facial symmetry is correlated with the 'big-five' model of personality.
+Research indicates that a correlation exists between facial symmetry and the 'big-five' model of personality.
 The five factors are: